samuelepedrazzi/Assignment3_RT1/README.md

 ------------

 >This is a Gazebo and Rviz-based ROS Robotics Simulator.
-The goal of this project was to build three mobility modes that the user could choose from to allow the robot to explore an unknown but constrained territory.
+The goal of this project is to build three mobility modes that the user could choose from to allow the robot to explore an unknown but constrained territory inside the simulation.
-On a user-interface terminal window, the user can pick the robot's desired behavior; modalities include:
+On a user-interface terminal window, the user can pick the robot's desired behavior; the modalities include:

 * __1 - Autonomous Drive__: The user can select a goal position for the robot, and it will reach there on its own.
 * __2 - Free Drive__: The user can use the keyboard to drive the robot in the environment.
-* __3 - Driver Assistant__: The operator can direct the robot's movement with its keyboard, but an obstacle avoidance algorithm will keep the robot from colliding with walls.
+* __3 - Driver Assistant__: The operator can direct the robot's movement with the keyboard, but an collision avoidance algorithm will keep the robot from crashing with walls.

 Installing and Running <img src="https://media0.giphy.com/media/XqYKfpjBL2bjUcWVQD/200w.webp?cid=ecf05e47f0avfktds1q4ksjx91r0uw1m2unss4u1btdrzy12&rid=200w.webp&ct=s" width="50"></h2>
 --------